 Antibody Response

 Salivary immunoglobulin A, a frontline antibody in your respiratory tract, rises during and after laughter sessions in some studies.
-This is one of the more replicable findings.
+This is one of the more replicable findings and one reason laughter is often suggested as a supportive practice during cold and flu season.

 Pain Tolerance